dayboard/blog/_posts/2016-10-02-add-links-to-tasks.md

 - Simply look for the link icon in next to your Dayboard task, beside the edit and delete icons.

-- Click and type in a link to specific task details, github repositories, calendar reminders, etc.
+- Click and type in a link to specific task details, GitHub repositories, calendar reminders, etc.

 - Hit enter when you're done, and you're ready to be more productive, just like that.